rcarbal/Bibleit-mono/README.md

 - Connects to AWS using the AWS-JAVA-SDK
 - Parses JSON using Googles' JSON-simple
 - Run in docker container
-- Uses Apache Commons Levenshtein-Distance to mesure string matching
+- Uses Apache Commons Levenshtein-Distance to measure string matching
+- Processes one time payment using Stripe payments and CHECKOUT API

 ## Search
 ![search](https://user-images.githubusercontent.com/20021751/87258880-e28a3d80-c45b-11ea-8915-9c254a7ca7c6.png)